 - Pour the rice into the rice cooker.
 Add the beans and the sautéed garlic and ginger with the oil.

 - Pour in the coconut milk.
 Sprinkle with salt and pepper.
 Stir a few times.
 Cook.

 - When the rice is done, fluff up with a fork to separate the grains.

-- Top the rice with fried onion slices.
+- Top the rice with fried shallots.
 It’s optional but recommended.
 Serve the rice hot.